-- Read biographies of Bohr and Curie, pp. 4 and 5, and watch videos. - Discuss Bohr and Curie's contributions to science. - o Why were their discoveries important? - How do they influence our current understanding of atoms? - Read article about the discovery of element 115. \square - In pairs or small groups, students use their knowledge of Bohr and Curie's accomplishments to discuss who had a greater influence on modern scientists' discovery of element 115. - Students write an essay explaining the influence that Bohr and Curie had on modern scientists who have discovered new elements.
+- Read biographies of Bohr and Curie, pp. 4 and 5. - Discuss Bohr and Curie's contributions to science. - o Why were their discoveries important? - How do they influence our current understanding of atoms? - Read article about the discovery of element 115. - In pairs or small groups, students use their knowledge of Bohr and Curie's accomplishments to discuss who had a greater influence on modern scientists' discovery of element 115.